alterlife/typeorm-express-rest-scaffold/README.md

 Each of the functions under ServiceBuilder is a function that returns a handler function that can be registered with app.get in Express.
 For example:

 	    static findOne(Model: typeof BaseEntity, params:string[]=["id"]) // findone accepts the model and a list of parameters that the route handler can take.
 	                : (request:Request, response:Response) => Promise<void> {

 	        return async (request:Request, response:Response) => { // We extract the parameters that we are interested in
 	            const searchParams = {
 	                ... filterKeys(request.params, params),
 	                ... filterKeys(request.query, params)
 	            }

-	            try {														// Try to find a matching model response.send(await Model.findOneOrFail(searchParams)) 	// and return it if a match exists.
+	            try { // Try to find a matching row response.send(await Model.findOneOrFail(searchParams)) // and return it if a match exists.
 	            } catch(e) {
 	                response.send(404) // or return a 404 if one does not.
 	            }
 	            response.end()
 	        }